-A visual representation of the condition can be seen on the image.
+A visual representation of the condition can be seen on the image below.

 Looking at how the spine is constructed with vertebrae bones that surround and protect the spinal cord, you will see in between the vertebrae are spongy cushions called disks.